top of page

 CONCERN: Biomechanical Imbalances

-If one side of your body feels tighter, weaker, or works harder than the other during movement, it may relate to how your joints and muscles distribute load.
-Addressing biomechanical imbalances can help improve movement efficiency and reduce recurring strain.
+If one side of the body feels tighter, weaker, less coordinated, or like it works harder during movement, it may be related to how joints, muscles, and connective tissues distribute load.
+Our team at OsteoMed can address biomechanical imbalances to help improve movement efficiency, reduce recurring strain, and support better posture, mobility, and physical performance.

 Book Initial Appointment